 Getting sponsored means taking yourself or your organization into a very competitive and crowded marketplace.
 Your prospective sponsors will be bombarded with requests to sponsor a wide array of individuals and organizations, far more than they can actually support.
 In order to earn their support, you will have to stand out in this crowd.
 For that reason, it is critical that you produce a highly professional sponsorship package.
 Producing this document is tedious and time-consuming, but it is critical that you invest the right amount of time and energy in this phase of the game.

-Once you have sent out your sponsorship package, wait about 5-7 business days, and if you haven't heard anything back, place a phone call to the individual who you sent the package to.
-The purpose of this phone call isn't to ask if they are going to sponsor you, Instead, let them know that you sent them a sponsorship package and want to confirm that they received it.
+Once you have sent out your sponsorship proposal package, wait about 5-7 business days, and if you haven't heard anything back, place a phone call to the individual that you sent the package to.
+The purpose of this phone call isn't to ask if they are going to sponsor you, instead, let them know that you sent them a sponsorship package and want to confirm that they received it.
 If they did not, then offer to send another one.
 If they did, offer to answer any questions they may have and let them know that you are available anytime to discuss the specifics of the package should they need more information.
-Fiinally, let them know that you would really be excited to partner with their organization and bid them a nice day.
+Finally, let them know that you would really be excited to partner with their organization and bid them a nice day.
 If you get their voicemail, it is appropriate to leave a message, but make sure to let them know you would like to talk with them when they have time.